akashdhruv/Multiphysics-Simulations/README.md

 <p align="center"> <img src="./icon.gif" width="350" style="border:none;background:none;"/> </p>

-# <p align="center"> Multiphase Simulations </p>
+# <p align="center"> Multiphysics Simulations </p>

-This repository provides a lab notebook for running multiphase fluid dynamics simulations using Flash-X (https://flash-x.org), a multiphysics simulation software instrument.
+This repository provides an execution environment for developing Flash-X (https://flash-x.org), a multiphysics simulation software instrument.
 Design and organization of this notebook serves as a tutorial to setup production simulations for multiphase fluid-flow problems, archive data, perform visualization and data analysis, and maintain records/notes for scientific reproducibility and accountability.

 Primary goal for this project is to provide a more organized interface to work with Flash-X, and enable its use for data acquisition for various applications involving high-fidelity simulations and machine learning.